Monday, September 6th, 2010

 The following surveys indicate Peter Steelman had land on the eastern side of Gloucester County:

-(a) 23 May 1710 - West New Jersey Survey for Mary Tomkins. # Parcels bordering lands of Peter Steelman and John Budd.
+1710 May 23: (A).
+West New Jersey Survey for Mary Tomkins. # Parcels bordering lands of Peter Steelman and John Budd.
 Location 724 acres in Gloucester County, Bass River, Mile Run...pine by Basse (alias) G.E.
 (Great Egg) Harbor."
 (Basse's Book, Folio 49...SSTSE023)

 (both John Budd lands from Basse's Book, Folio 230...SSTSE023, as found in online Proprietary Warrants and Surveys, 1670-1727, New Jersey State Archives)

-On 16 October 1710, Pastor Andreas Sandel's diary continues: "I went from Sinamensing to Eggherbour with Elias Tay (Toy), Jean Bengson, and Jonas Biurstrom, and came to Petter Stelman's in the evening, and had thus gone fifty miles that day, The second day we went from there ten miles to Eggherbour and lodged with Jons Stelman'.
+1710 October 16: Pastor Andreas Sandel's diary continues: "I went from Sinamensing to Eggherbour with Elias Tay (Toy), Jean Bengson, and Jonas Biurstrom, and came to Petter Stelman's in the evening, and had thus gone fifty miles that day, The second day we went from there ten miles to Eggherbour and lodged with Jons Stelman'.
 The following day I preached two sermons, one in Swedish and one in English.
 This done, we (returned by way of)...Petter Stelman's on the way home, and the following day home...."

 From "Swedish Churches in Pa, Volume 3, The Sandel Years, 1702-1719," edited by Peter Stebbins Craig and Kim-Eric Williams, page 146, as found on-line in the Family History Archives at Brigham Young University.

-19 April 1720 Raccoon Creek Swedish Church, donation book:^^
+1720 April 19 - Raccoon Creek Swedish Church, donation book:^^

 Hans Steehlman – 1 shilling for Bible